aditya-is22/Library-Management-App/README.md

 1. Sync project with Gradle files
 2. Build the project
-3. Run on an emulator or physical device
+3. Run on an emulator or physical device (Android 7.0 or later)

 ## Technical Details